Request Free Trial

 Click on “Collection Page” on the right-side menu.
 You can see a detailed collection page setting on the left side as of the figure shown below.

-step 4 adding filtering attributes
+Add filters on shopify step 2 step 4 - adding filtering attributes

 Scroll down the Collection page setting; here, you can view the filter attribute section.